melnik909/you-should-know-css/en.md

 }
 ```

 If the element has `display: inline` the `width` and `height` properties don't have an effect.
 We won't see a square.
+We won't see anything.

 ## What is the algorithm for calculating the computed value of the `width` property of the `.child` element?
 ```html